RyanZR/labodock/README.md

 # **LABODOCK**

+> **NOTE:**
+> New version of molecular docking and virtual screening notebooks are coming up. \
+> In the meantime, the below notebooks were supported until then.

 LABODOCK is a collection of Jupyter Notebooks created in Google Colab to perform molecular docking, virtual screening and protein-ligand interaction analysis interactively and dynamically.
 + [Basic molecular docking](https://github.com/RyanZR/ColabDock-Vina/blob/main/%F0%9F%8D%8AMOUNTAIN_V2.ipynb)
 + [Virtual screening](https://github.com/RyanZR/ColabDock-Vina/blob/main/%F0%9F%8D%8AUNION_V2.ipynb)